 However, in more than half of epilepsy cases, doctors cannot pinpoint the cause.
 Experts and researchers are working hard to improve our understanding of this condition.

 According to the NHS, around one in three people with epilepsy will have a family member with the condition.
 Scientists are currently studying the genes that might be involved in passing on epilepsy, to see how and why this occurs.

 Epileptic seizures are caused by rapid and erratic electrical impulses from the neurons in the brain.
 There are lots of different types of seizure.
 The affects on the person will differ depending on the part of the brain that the seizure affects.

 Partial seizures only affect a small part of the brain, and there are two types:

 - Simple partial seizures, during which you remain completely conscious but often experience sudden intense emotion and pins and needles in your limbs.

-- Complex partial seizures, during which you lose awareness, almost entering a trance, and will forget what happened afterward.
+- Complex partial seizures, during which you lose awareness, almost entering a trance, and could forget what happened afterwards.

 Generalised seizures affect a much larger portion of the brain, and come in six types:

 - Atonic seizures – Cause your muscles to relax instantly, potentially causing a fall.